technogodCEO/TGOS-for-x86-64/README.md

 # TGOS
-An unix based operating system designed for ARM64
+An unix-based operating system designed for ARM64

+# Lisenseing information

+© 2024 Roshan Kareer, all rights reserved